obriencj/koji-habitude/README.md

 ## CLI Commands

-koji-habitude is built using [Click](https://click.palletsprojects.com/) and provides four main commands plus a template subcommand group for working with individual templates.
+koji-habitude is built using [Click](https://click.palletsprojects.com/) and provides six main commands plus a template subcommand group for working with individual templates.